 When agents have customer data on hand, they can deliver more personalised experiences when the person reaches them through the IVR workflow.
 Rather than customers starting again when they reach the agent, they will know why they contacted the company when taking the call.
 This allows your agents to provide a more personalised experience with each customer and customers have a consistent and positive experience.

 Agents can add notes about the customer’s query while on the phone with them.
 Other agents can then leverage this information if that person calls again or the data can be used to automatically route the customer to the last agent they spoke with.

 No-code design is a principle leveraged in modern development for activities such as website building.
 If you have seen a commercial about drag and drop website design, you are likely familiar with the functionality.
 You essentially modify the software without hiring someone with coding skills as the software provider manages that on their end of the platform.

-No-code contact centre software delivers a customisable solution that you can tailor to suit your needs without worrying about updating the code.
+No-code contact centre or call centre software software delivers a customisable solution that you can tailor to suit your needs without worrying about updating the code.
 Your Contact Centre as a Service (CCaaS) provider will manage the software’s backend while you personalise the platform.